 Yes, it is.
 Plants need oxygen to survive, and plant cells are constantly using oxygen.
 Under certain circumstances, plant cells need to take in more oxygen from the air than they generate themselves.
 So, if plants generate oxygen through photosynthesis, why do plants need oxygen?

 The reason is that plants respire too, just like animals.
 Respiration doesn’t just mean “breathing.”
 It is a process that all living things use to release energy for use in their cells.
 Respiration in plants is like photosynthesis run backwards: instead of capturing energy by manufacturing sugars and releasing oxygen, cells release energy for their own use by breaking down sugars and using up oxygen.

 Animals take in carbohydrates for respiration through the food they eat, and their cells constantly release the energy stored in food through respiration.
 Plants, on the other hand, make their own carbohydrates when they photosynthesize, and their cells use up those same carbohydrates through respiration.
 Oxygen, for plants, is essential because it makes the process of respiration more efficient (known as aerobic respiration).

 Plant cells are respiring constantly.
 When leaves are illuminated, plants generate their own oxygen.
-But, during times when they can’t access light, most plants respire more than they photosynthesize, so they take in more oxygen than they produce.
+During times when they can’t access light most plants respire more than they photosynthesize, so they take in more oxygen than they produce.
 Roots, seeds, and other parts of plants that don’t photosynthesize also need to consume oxygen.
 This is part of the reason plant roots can “drown” in waterlogged soil.

 Can plants live without oxygen?
 No. Can they live on just the oxygen that they produce during photosynthesis?
 Only in the times and places where they are photosynthesizing faster than they are respiring.